Major Pre-application Advice Service

-To apply for this service please fill out our Major Pre-applicaton Advice request form.
-If possible, please supply a DWG drawing showing the red line boundary and access with all geospatial data or if you use GIS then the geospatial shapefile.
-Please note if using AutoCAD, please export the data in model space in 2010 version as newer versions are not compatible with GIS software.
-Please email the shapefile to firstname.lastname@example.org when you receive your planning reference number.
+If possible, please supply a .shp drawing file showing the red line boundary.
+If using AutoCAD, please export the data in model space in 2010 version as newer versions are not compatible with GIS software.

 There is a charge for this service which is reviewed annually.

-- Details of how much you need to pay.
-To help calculate what you need to pay, you can use the Planning Fee Calculator.
+- Details of how much you need to pay can be found on our main planning fees page.
+To help calculate what you need to pay, you can use the Scottish Government ePlanning.Scot Planning Fee Calculator.

-- For more information on other ways to pay, please visit our Planning Payment options page.
+- For information on ways to pay, please visit our Planning Payment options page.